tektoncd/pipeline/docs/tasks.md

 Each declared parameter has a `type` field, which can be set to `string`, `array` or `object` (alpha feature).

 - `object` type
 `object` type is useful in cases where users want to group related parameters.
 For example, an object parameter called `gitrepo` can contain both the `url` and the `commmit` to group related information.
+See the [TaskRun example](../examples/v1beta1/taskruns/alpha/object-param-result.yaml) and the [PipelineRun example](../examples/v1beta1/pipelineruns/alpha/pipeline-object-param-and-result.yaml) in which object parameters are used.

   > NOTE:
   > - `object` param is an `alpha` feature and gated by the `alpha` feature flag.
   > - `object` param must specify the `properties` section to define the schema i.e. what keys are available for this object param.
 See how to define `properties` section in the following example and the [TEP-0075](https://github.com/tektoncd/community/blob/main/teps/0075-object-param-and-result-types.md#defaulting-to-string-types-for-values).
   > - When using object in variable replacement, users can only access its individual key ("child" member) of the object by its name i.e. `$(params.gitrepo.url)`.
-Using an entire object as a value is only allowed when the value is also an object.
+Using an entire object as a value is only allowed when the value is also an object like [this example](https://github.com/tektoncd/pipeline/blob/55665765e4de35b3a4fb541549ae8cdef0996641/examples/v1beta1/pipelineruns/alpha/pipeline-object-param-and-result.yaml#L64-L65).
 See more details about using object param from the [TEP-0075](https://github.com/tektoncd/community/blob/main/teps/0075-object-param-and-result-types.md#using-objects-in-variable-replacement).

 - `array` type
 `array` type is useful in cases where the number of compilation flags being supplied to a task varies throughout the `Task's` execution.